aboutcode-org/scancode.io/docs/rest-api.rst

 .. tip::

-    Use the "pipeline_name:group1,group2" syntax to select steps groups:
+    Use the "pipeline_name:option1,option2" syntax to select optional steps:

     ``"pipeline": "map_deploy_to_develop:Java,JavaScript"``